Being Smart About Using Job Boards

 Don't use these services!
 You have no idea who will receive your resume or what they will do with it, and you have no way of recovering it when your search is over!

-[It takes time and effort, but you should be customizing your resume to fit the opportunity and/or the employer.
-That's the most effective way to apply for a job with a resume.]
+It takes time and effort, but, to be effective, you should customize your resume to fit the opportunity and/or the employer.
+That's the most effective way to apply for a job with a resume.

 Most of these services collect money from you for generating unwanted e-mail or populating the resume databases of needy job boards, and it can sabotage your job search.
 This is not a short cut!
 It's a potential disaster, particularly if you still have a job.